Tom McKillop

-Sir Thomas Fulton Wilson McKillop, FRS, FRSE (born 19 March 1943) is a Scottish chemist, who was CEO of AstraZeneca PLC from 1999 until 2006 and chairman of the RBS Group from 2006 until 2008.
+Sir Thomas Fulton Wilson McKillop, FRS, FRSE, FMedSci (born 19 March 1943) is a Scottish chemist, who was CEO of AstraZeneca PLC from 1999 until 2006 and chairman of the RBS Group from 2006 until 2008.

 Early life

 McKillop was born in Dreghorn, a small village in North Ayrshire.
 He was educated at Irvine Royal Academy and then Glasgow University, where he took a BSc (Hons) and PhD in chemistry.
 He joined the ICI Petrochemical & Polymer Laboratory (later renamed the ICI Corporate Laboratory) at Runcorn in 1969 after post-doctoral research work in Paris.
 He moved to ICI Pharmaceuticals Division in 1975 and, having held a number of positions in research, in 1989 he was appointed technical director of ICI with international responsibilities for research, development and production.

 Zeneca

 In 1993, ICI Pharmaceuticals demerged to become Zeneca, and in 1994 he was appointed chief executive officer of the new company.
 In April 1999, Zeneca merged with Astra to form AstraZeneca PLC.
-McKillop became chief executive officer (CEO) of the merged company.
+McKillop led the merger and became chief executive officer (CEO) of the merged company, which became one of the leading pharmaceutical companies in the world.
 He retired from AstraZeneca on 1 January 2006, when David Brennan took over as AstraZeneca's CEO.
 McKillop became the chairman of the Royal Bank of Scotland (RBS).
 His brother, Alexander McKillop, was professor of organic chemistry at the University of East Anglia from 1970 to 1996.